Interview with JuliaWhy? - Feature Artist

 What was the last local gig you went to?
 How was it?

-Tell us about the bands or people in the Melbourne music community that inspire you.
+Tell us about the bands or people in the Newcastle music community that inspire you.

-What are your plans for Milwaukee Banks in 2014?
+What are your plans for the rest 2014?